FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 ## 4. Deploying the Contract

 To deploy the contract, instantiate the [`ContractFactory`](../../api/Contract/ContractFactory.md) with the bytecode, ABI, and wallet.
 Then, call the `deployContract` method.
-This method returns a promise that will resolve to a `Contract` instance, ready to be used to interact with the deployed smart contract.
+This call resolves as soon as the transaction to deploy the contract is submitted and returns two items: the `transactionId` and a `waitForResult` function.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-3{ts:line-numbers}

-The `deployContract` method resolves only after the deploy contract transaction has been processed and the smart contract is deployed on the blockchain.
-This process can take several seconds and will block any subsequent code execution.

-If this blocking is not suitable for your dApp, you can use the `deployContractAsync` method.

-## 5. Deploying the Contract Asynchronously

-In some cases, you may not want to wait for the deploy contract transaction to finish processing.
-In these instances, you can use `deployContractAsync`.
-This method resolves as soon as the transaction to deploy the contract is submitted and returns three things:
+The `contract` instance will be returned only after calling `waitForResult` and waiting for it to resolve.
+To avoid blocking the rest of your code, you can attach this promise to a hook or listener that will use the contract only after it is fully deployed.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-4{ts:line-numbers}

-The `contract` instance will be returned only after calling `waitForDeploy` and waiting for it to resolve.
-To avoid blocking the rest of your code, you can attach this promise to a hook or listener that will use the contract only after it is fully deployed.

-## 6. Executing a Contract Call
+## 5. Executing a Contract Call

 Now that the contract is deployed, you can interact with it.
 In the following steps, you'll learn how to execute contract calls.